VR photography: Spherical stitching

 This method requires the use of a "Fisheye lens" equipped digital SLR camera.
 The 2-shot fish eye camera system was made popular by IPIX in the mid-1990s and a two-shot rotator head that rotated and locked into 0° and 180° positions only.
 The camera was an Olympus or Nikon CoolPix camera and the lenses used were the Nikon FC-E8 or FC-E9 fish-eye lens.
 The IPiX 360 camera system enabled photographers to capture a full 360 X 360 floor to ceiling view of any scene with just 4 shots as opposed to the more time-consuming 8, 10, or 12-shot rectilinear produced panoramas described above.
 This type of virtual tour required more expensive virtual tour camera equipment including (for example) a Sigma 8mm f/3.5 lens which allowed photographers to set their rotator heads to 90° and capture a complete virtual tour of any scene in just 4 shots (0°, 90°, 180°, 270°).

 Cubical stitching

 This technique was one of the first forms of immersive, floor to ceiling virtual tours.
 Apple Computer pioneered this with the release of Apple's QuickTime VR in the early 1990s.
 Free utility software such as Cubic Converter and others allowed photographers to stitch and convert their panoramas into a "cube" like box to achieve a complete 360 X 360 view.
 Today, this technique is considered rather "old school," and spherical stitching has become more mainstream for producing these types of tours.

 One-shot optics

-Using one-shot panoramic optics one can create quick and easy panoramic videos and images such as the type used on the iPhone.
+Using one-shot panoramic optics one can create quick panoramic videos and images such as the type used on the iPhone.